Vaccines now available for education workers in Philadelphia

 The new effort comes as the Philadelphia School District plans to have employees face-to-face with students again.
 The district is planning on launching hybrid learning for students in grade pre-k through 2nd.

-The district says getting a vaccine is not mandatory for employees to come back and work, however, it is highly recommended.
+The district says getting a vaccine is not mandatory for employees to come back to work, however, it is highly recommended.

 On Tuesday evening, we spoke with Alyssa Butler who is a teacher at Fox Chase Elementary School.
 If they go back, Butler says she'll feel much safer.